 - The Sustainable Stock Exchanges initiative, which spans 120 exchanges and offers a database for ESG guidance to bolster investment flows

-- The Impact Management Platform, which launched last year in association with key institutions of global economic governance and provides resources to support the management of sustainability impacts in ways that are integrated with financial performance
+- The Impact Management Platform, which launched in 2021 in association with key institutions of global economic governance and provides resources to support the management of sustainability impacts in ways that are integrated with financial performance

 A Final Word on the Changing ESG Landscape